camona/camona/README.md

 -----------------------------

 <p>💻 Currently on my 2nd year of studying Applied Computer Science with specialization within programming</p>
 <p>🧠 Focusing on Python and React at the moment.
-I'm also working with Vanilla JavaScript, TypeScript, Java and MongoDB</p>
+I'm also working with Vanilla JavaScript, TypeScript and Java</p>
 <p>⭐ I love to learn and to code!
 My goal is to develop and improve my skills<p>
 <p>🌍 Based in Oslo, Norway</p>